-the advantage of higher education and wish, at the advantage of higher education and wish, at the paper themselves for a place in the business community, and professional life.
-The aim of the faculty is to appear appears of education with the general principles of three years of in-service training and the primary, translate examinations of the Institute of Chartered Nova Scotia is available to Commerce graduates who intered Accountants.
+The course leading to a degree of Bachelor of Commerce is offered to plants who desire the advantage of higher education and wish, at the time, to prepare themselves for a place in the business community, public service, and professional life.
+The aim of the faculty is to plane the cultural aspects of education with the general principles of

-memptions a mark of at least 50% must be made in each accepting 303, 304, 305, and a minimum average of 60% a standard which in the opinion of the University them for Intermediate exemption in the Certified course will be granted this exemption by the Associaalso granted by the Society of Industrial and Cost Scotia to Commerce graduates who register in the course sponsored by the Society.
+Exemption from three years of in-service training and the primary, somics, and intermediate examinations of the Institute of Chartered accountants of Nova Scotia is available to Commerce graduates who into become Chartered Accountants.

-Public Accountants' Association of Nova Scotia grants
+To gain the exemptions a mark of at least 50% must be made in each the courses, Accounting 303, 304, 305 and a minimum average of 60% the three courses.

-Bachelor of Commerce graduates from Saint Mary's
+Exemptions are also granted by the Society of Industrial and Cost accountants of Nova Scotia to Commerce graduates who register in the Industrial Accounting course sponsored by the Society.

-BACHELOR OF COMMERCE
+DEGREE OF BACHELOR OF COMMERCE

-The managements for the degree of Bachelor of Commerce are as twenty-one courses subject to the regulations set the following prescribed courses:
+The requirements for the degree of Bachelor of Commerce are as follows: